What is pick and pack fulfillment?

-Pick and pack fulfillment must be streamlined to reduce the cost of fulfillment.
+Pick and pack fulfillment must be streamlined to reduce the cost of ecommerce fulfillment.
 For picking, this means reducing the labor required to choose the right products for an order.
 Warehouses that do pick and pack fulfillment have a few different ways to do this: piece picking, batch picking, zone picking, and wave picking.

 - Piece picking is when an employee handpicks each product for an entire order, as they come in.